-A non-compete agreement with the a company’s top sales person is probably necessary for the company’s protection.
-However, is a non-compete agreement necessary for a lower tiered and lower compensated staff members?
+A non-compete agreement with the company’s top salesperson is probably necessary for the company’s protection.
+However, is a non-compete agreement necessary for lower-tiered and lower compensated staff members?
 If a company tries to get too aggressive it could risk having its agreements struck down?

 Are the Restrictions Reasonable?

 The time and distance restrictions must be reasonable to protect the company and cannot be over-broad to the employee.
-In other words, if company must be able to demonstrate that it has legitimate business interests with in the territorial restriction or the provision will be struck down.
+In other words, a company must be able to demonstrate that it has legitimate business interests within the territorial restriction or the provision will be struck down.
 Likewise, the time restriction must be reasonable.
-Wisconsin Courts have held that 2 years is reasonable restriction.
+Wisconsin Courts have held that 2 years is a reasonable restriction.
 Of course, the length of the restriction is dependent on the nature of a company’s business.